csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 ◦ Before a block of data in main memory is output to the database (in nonvolatile storage), all log records pertaining to data in that block must have been output to stable storage.

 • Modern recovery techniques support high-concurrency locking techniques, such as those used for B+-tree concurrency control.
 These techniques allow early release of lower-level locks obtained by operations such as inserts or deletes, which allows other such operations to be performed by other trans- actions.
 After lower-level locks are released, physical undo is not possible, and instead logical undo, such as a deletion to undo an insertion, is required.
-Transactions retain higher-level locks that ensure that concurrent transac-

-tions cannot perform actions that could make logical undo of an operation impossible.
+Transactions retain higher-level locks that ensure that concurrent transactions cannot perform actions that could make logical undo of an operation impossible.

 • To recover from failures that result in the loss of nonvolatile storage, we must dump the entire contents of the database onto stable storage periodically— say, once per day.
 If a failure occurs that results in the loss of physical database blocks, we use the most recent dump in restoring the database to a previous consistent state.
 Once this restoration has been accomplished, we use the log to bring the database system to the most recent consistent state.